Guide for Garden Defense2026-04-02

 The Speed Bonus

-If you hit moles in rapid succession (3-4 in under 1 second), the "SPEED" bonus activates with extra points.
-To maximize it: when 2 moles are visible simultaneously in nearby zones, hit them in a quick burst.
+The combo rises when you chain hits inside a short window, about 1.2 seconds, and increases every 3 hits up to x5.
+To maximize it: when 2 targets are visible in nearby zones, hit them in a quick burst.
 Physical proximity is key — don't waste time crossing the entire board.

 Manage the Screen by Zones